i-MSCP/plugins/incubator/PanelRedirect/README.md

 # i-MSCP PanelRedirect plugin v1.1.0

-Plugin which redirects apache2 requests of the panel to nginx.

-## Introduction

-This plugin redirects any apache2 requests for the i-MSCP control panel ( made on ports 80/443 ) to nginx.
+Plugin which allows to access i-MSCP panel through Apache using the default HTTP ports (80, 443).

 ## Requirements